Pib0/NeinCraft/README.md

 ### To compile:

-Just download, open the solution in visual studio and hit build a wall.
+Just download, open the solution in visual studio and hit build a party for the people!